UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 The average U.S. household spends roughly $100 or more every year on electricity for devices that are turned off or in standby mode, according to the Department of Energy.

-Calculating the ROI: Do They Pay for Themselves?
+Calculating The ROI: Do They Pay For Themselves?

 Illustration showing how a smart power strip can pay for itself through annual standby savings.